About

 Why Barnabas Coaching.

-The pattern Aaron has seen twice (in VoIP in '99, in AI now) is the same: a technology that seems complicated and uncertain at first, followed by a rapid shift in which early movers establish durable advantages and late movers spend years catching up.
+The pattern Aaron has seen more than once — in early internet voice infrastructure in the '90s, in algorithmic trading systems, in Microsoft-scale consumer products, and now in AI — is the same: a technology that seems complicated and uncertain at first, followed by a rapid shift in which early movers establish durable advantages and late movers spend years catching up.
 The window for early-mover advantage isn't open forever.

 Barnabas Coaching exists because most Seattle business owners are smart, capable people who don't have time to become AI experts, and shouldn't have to.
 What they need is a trusted advisor who can tell them what's real, what's worth betting on, and what to do first.
 Someone who has been in the weeds, has built things, has made the wrong calls and learned from them, and can translate all of that into a plan that fits their specific business.